 Smoke-developed classifications reflect the amount of smoke released by burning material.
 They are used in conjunction with the flame spread ratings to regulate the use of interior finish materials where the potential to generate smoke or control smoke movement is of major fire safety importance.

 The smoke-developed classification for Western Red Cedar is 98.
 US codes set the maximum smoke developed classification for interior wall, and ceiling finishes in most buildings at 450.

 Western Red Cedar’s flame spread rating and smoke developed classification compare well with the ratings of many other softwood and hardwood species.

 Western Red Cedar can be used for an interior finish in some building applications where other species would not be permitted because of its favorable performance.

 Historically, native peoples of the Pacific coast prized cedar for its long-lasting qualities and used wood and bark from cedar trees for most of their building needs.

 Evidence of cedar’s durability are the many cedar artifacts still in good condition today.

 Properly finished and maintained, cedar will deliver decades of trouble-free service.
 If exposed for prolonged periods to conditions where decay could be a factor, such as where the wood is in contact with the ground, cedar should be treated with suitable wood preservatives.

-Western Red Cedar has good fastening properties but its natural preservatives have a corrosive effect on some unprotected metals in close contact, causing a black stain on the wood.
-Fasteners should be corrosive resistant such as aluminum, brass, silicon bronze, hot dipped galvanized or stainless steel.
-Read more about choosing the right fastners for your job HERE
+Western Red Cedar has good fastening properties, but its natural preservatives have a corrosive effect on some unprotected metals in close contact, causing a black stain on the wood.
+Fasteners should be corrosive resistant such as aluminum, brass, silicon bronze, hot-dipped galvanized, or stainless steel.
+Read more about choosing the right fasteners for your job HERE.

 Nails and screws used to fasten Western Red Cedar should be about one-third longer than those used to fasten hardwood species.
 It also works well with a wide range of adhesives.